mahesh-hegde/rrip/README.md

 go build && go install
 ```

+or

+Download from Release section and unpack the binary executable somewhere in your `PATH`

 ## Note about windows
 I wrote this on Linux.
 May not work well on Windows.
 A best-effort default option is enabled to sanitize filenames so that they can be saved on Windows / Android.
 But don't blame me if you face some quirks of Windows OS.